Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 The MOOC Tsunami and the Democratization of Knowledge

 If the LMS built the infrastructure, the next wave brought the masses.
-In 2012, dubbed "The Year of the MOOC" by The New York Times, platforms like Coursera, edX (a non-profit venture by Harvard and MIT), and Udacity exploded onto the scene.
+In 2012, dubbed "The Year of the MOOC" by The New York Times, platforms like Coursera, edX, and Udacity exploded onto the scene.
 They offered Massive Open Online Courses, partnering with elite universities to provide free, high-quality education to anyone with an internet connection.
-Millions signed up, drawn by the promise of learning from Nobel laureates and industry legends without paying a cent in tuition.
+MOOCs fundamentally changed the public perception of online learning, proving there was a colossal global demand for accessible education.

 The Modern Era: Personalized, Bite-Sized, and Intelligent Learning